 Just this July, while everybody was fixated on football, Croatian mathematicians returned from the International Mathematical Olympiad.
 The young team brought five medals back from Romania.
 That’s also an achievement to be proud of!

 One more thing Croatia’s good at

-Now we're getting to the juicy part.
+Now we’re getting to the juicy part.
 With over 1,000 islands, 8 national parks, 11 nature parks and 120 sunny days per year, Croatia is considered a tourism magnet.
 Rich in cultural heritage and tradition, packed with beaches, islands and mountains, serving up delicious Mediterranean cuisine, it truly is a destination that can satisfy even the pickiest of wanderlusts.
-Here's a couple of shots to whet your appetite.
+Here are a couple of shots to whet your appetite.

 The country was always considered a hidden jewel for culture-seeking aficionados, but it reached its full potential (read: discovered by the majority of Americans) only after the historical city of Dubrovnik doubled as the capital of Westeros in the Game of Thrones.
 The popularity of both Dubrovnik and Croatia immediately skyrocketed.
-A lesser known fact is that the series was actually filmed across multiple locations in the country.
+A lesser-known fact is that the series was actually filmed across multiple locations in the country.